-Acceptable use of the school's ICT systems and internet: agreement for pupils and parents/carers

-Name of pupil:

-When using the school's ICT systems and accessing the internet in school, I will not:

-- Use them for a non-educational purpose - Use them without a teacher being present, or without a teacher's permission - Access any inappropriate websites - Access social networking sites (unless my teacher has expressly allowed this as part of a learning activity) - Use chat rooms - Open any attachments in emails, or follow any links in emails, without first checking with a teacher - Use any inappropriate language when communicating online, including in emails - Share my password with others or log in to the school's network using someone else's details - Give my personal information (including my name, address or telephone number) to anyone without the permission of my teacher or parent/carer - Arrange to meet anyone offline without first consulting my parent/carer, or without adult supervision

-If I bring a personal mobile phone or other personal electronic device into school:

-- I will not use it during lessons, tutor group time, clubs or other activities organised by the school, without a teacher's permission - I will use it responsibly, and will not access any inappropriate websites or other inappropriate material or use inappropriate language when communicating online

-I agree that the school will monitor the websites I visit.
+Acceptable use of the school's ICT systems and internet: agreement for pupils and parents/carers Name of pupil: When using the school's ICT systems and accessing the internet in school, I will not: Use them for a non-educational purpose Use them without a teacher being present, or without a teacher r's permission Access any inappropriate websites Access social networking sites (unless my teacher has expressly allowed this as part of a learning activity) Use chat rooms Open any attachments in emails, or follow any links in emails, without first checking with a teacher Use any inappropriate language when communicating online, i ncluding in emails Share my password with others or log in to the school's networ k using someone else's details Give my personal information (including my name, address or telephone number) to anyone without the permission of my teacher or parent/carer Arrange to meet anyone offline without first consulting my pare supervision nt/carer, or without adult If I bring a personal mobile phone or other personal electronic device into school: I will not use it during lessons, tutor group time, clubs or other activities organised by the school, without a teacher's permission I will use it responsibly, and will not access any inappropriate websites or other inappropriate material or use inappropriate language when communicating online I agree that the school will monitor the websites I visit.
 I will immediately let a teacher or other member of staff know if I find any material which might upset, distress or harm me or others.
 I will always use the school's ICT systems and internet responsibly.
+Signed (pupil): Date: Parent/carer agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
+I agree to the conditions set out above for pupils using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.
+Signed (parent/carer): Date: